-The Outstation data shall be to a format and protocol approved by the Panel in accordance with BSCP601 'Metering Protocol Approval and Compliance Testing'.
+The Outstation data shall be to a format and protocol approved by the Panel.

 The Outstation shall facilitate the metering data to be read by instations other than the Settlement Instation provided the requirements of clause 7 of this Code of Practice are satisfied.